Request a planning scheme amendment (rezoning)

 If the application is exhibited

-If the application is exhibited, Lands Planning will inform you of your advertising requirements and arrange:
+If the application is exhibited, Lands Planning will inform you of your advertising requirements.

 You will need to: